nkallen/LRJew/README.markdown

 * The efficiency of the cache is the cache hit rate: i.e., the percentage of queries that can be answered by the cache.
 * Cache efficiency is a fickle thing because query patterns differ for each application.
-* But most query patterns have [locality of reference](http://en.wikipedia.org/wiki/Locality_of_reference): some data are more frequently accessed than others.
+* But most query patterns have [Locality of Reference](http://en.wikipedia.org/wiki/Locality_of_reference): some data are more frequently accessed than others.
 * In many cases, a small percentage of data are queried the vast majority of the time.
 * If you are designing a database or a cache tier, you will want to know how much RAM to provision for the system.
 * In order to design an economical database or cache tier, you may want to provision just enough RAM for the [Working Set](http://en.wikipedia.org/wiki/Working_set) and not for the entire corpus of data.